The short answer

 Best for: HubSpot-native teams and product-led growth companies

 Clearbit was the original API-first enrichment tool.
-After being acquired by HubSpot in 2023, it's now deeply integrated into the HubSpot ecosystem as Breeze Intelligence.
+HubSpot acquired them in 2023, and now it's deeply woven into the HubSpot ecosystem as Breeze Intelligence.
+If you live in HubSpot, this is the path of least resistance.

 Strengths: